mcfnord/rml/src/busto.md

 tort, then his/her department is involved in making decisions about litigation strategy, but not litigation tactics.
 Also, if money is involved, then the Risk Management Department must be consulted because it is reSponsible for making payments.
-Hamilton explained that in the Nissan litigation, Lindquist was the individual personally involved as a named

-defendant in the litigation, but he was also the head of the affected department, so he was the Civil Division’s “clien .”
+Hamilton explained that in the Nissen litigation, Lindquist was the individual personally involved as a named defendant in the litigation, but he was also the head of the affected department, so he was the Civil Division’s “client.”

-Pierce County Risk Manager Mark Maenhout said he asked Hamilton who represented the County in Nissan and Hamilton responded that the PCPAO was responsible for making decisions about the case.
-Consequently, Maenhout said the Civil Division has kept him at an arms-length regarding Nissan matters and all decisions about defense of the case.
-For example, he has had no discussions with the Civil Division about settlement of the Nissan litigation because “they manage the litigation."
-He noted that the County Code states that the Prosecutor or his/her designee and the Risk Management Department must both sign an agreement to settle a civil case, so the County could not settle Nissan without the Prosecutor’s approval (or visa versa).
+Pierce County Risk Manager Mark Maenhout said he asked Hamilton who represented the County in Nissen and Hamilton responded that the PCPAO was responsible for making decisions about the case.
+Consequently, Maenhout said the Civil Division has kept him at an arms-length regarding Nissen matters and all decisions about defense of the case.
+For example, he has had no discussions with the Civil Division about settlement of the Nissen litigation because “they manage the litigation."
+He noted that the County Code states that the Prosecutor or his/her designee and the Risk Management Department must both sign an agreement to settle a civil case, so the County could not settle Nissen without the Prosecutor’s approval (or visa versa).

 Regarding Lindquist’s retention of Estes as his individual counsel, Maenhout said that he first became aware of Estes’ involvement at the oral argument before the Washington Supreme Court.
-Maenhout said that neither Estes nor his firm had represented the County, at least during Lindquist’s administration, prior to Estes’ appearance on behalf of Lindquist in December 2011.48 Since that time, the County has paid Estes“ firm $587,268.63 for legal work on behalf of the County, and Estes has performed work for the County in the following matters: Dolsing v.
+Maenhout said that neither Estes nor his firm had represented the County, at least during Lindquist’s administration, prior to Estes’ appearance on behalf of Lindquist in December 2011.<sup>48</sup> Since that time, the County has paid Estes“ firm $587,268.63 for legal work on behalf of the County, and Estes has performed work for the County in the following matters: Dalsing v.

-Pierce County, Amas v.
-Pierce County, Nissan 12.
+Pierce County, Ames v.
+Pierce County, Nissen 12.
 Pierce County, Wright v.
 Pierce County, and issues involving the marijuana initiative.

+<hr>

+<sup>46</sup> The defendants in the Nissen litigation included Pierce County, the PCPAO and Lindquist.
+<sup>47</sup> O'Neill v.
+City of Shoreline, 170 Wn.2d 138 (2010) (an electronic version of a document stored on a personal computer, including its embedded metadata, is a public record subject to disclosure).
+<sup>48</sup> The County paid Estes’ firm $1,348.32 during this time period for services provided by a firm lawyer as a neutral arbitrator.

-D. Improper Use of Public Resources
+# See Improper Use of Public Resources

-The Merrival Complaint made numerous allegations that generally portray the PCPAO as a politicized work environment.
+The Merrival Complaint made numerous allegations that generally portray the
+PCPAO as a politicized work
+environment.
 By way of context, numerous witnesses drew comparisons between the Lindquist administration and those of his predecessors.
-For example, one Team Chief said that politics under Lindquist’s administration is “more to the forefront” than under Prosecutors Ladenburg or Horne, who had strict policies that DPAs do their job and politics didn’t matter.
+For example, one Team Chief said that politics under Lindquist’s administration is “more to the forefront” than under Prosecutors
+Ladenburg or Horne, who had strict policies that DPAs do their job and politics didn’t matter.
 A long-term DPA added that during Ladenburg’s two election campaigns, he told the DPAs he did not want their financial support or their volunteer work; doing good prosecution work should be their focus.
 He said the clear message was that politics and the work of the office were separate.

-<hr>

-43 The County paid Estes’ firm $1,348.32 during this time period for services provided by a firm lawyer as a neutral arbitrator.

 1. Political Support of Lindquist.